Elizabeth Woodville

 At the time of her birth, Elizabeth's family was of middle rank in the English social hierarchy.
-Her mother, Jacquetta of Luxembourg, had previously been an aunt-by-marriage to Henry VI.
-Elizabeth's first marriage was to a minor supporter of the House of Lancaster, Sir John Grey of Groby.
-He died at the Second Battle of St Albans, leaving Elizabeth a widowed mother of two sons.
+Her mother, Jacquetta of Luxembourg, had previously been an aunt-by-marriage to King Henry VI, and was the daughter of Peter I, Count of Saint-Pol.
+Elizabeth's first marriage was to a minor supporter of the House of Lancaster, John Grey of Groby.
+He died at the Second Battle of St Albans in 1461, leaving Elizabeth a widowed mother of two young sons.

-Elizabeth's second marriage to Edward IV became a cause célèbre.
+Elizabeth's second marriage, in 1464, to Edward IV became a cause célèbre.
 Elizabeth was known for her beauty but came from minor nobility with no great estates, and the marriage took place in secret.
 Edward was the first king of England since the Norman Conquest to marry one of his subjects, and Elizabeth was the first such consort to be crowned queen.
-Her marriage greatly enriched her siblings and children, but their advancement incurred the hostility of Richard Neville, Earl of Warwick, "The Kingmaker", and his various alliances with the most senior figures in the increasingly divided royal family.
-This hostility turned into open discord between King Edward and Warwick, leading to a battle of wills that finally resulted in Warwick switching allegiance to the Lancastrian cause, and to the execution of Elizabeth's father, Richard Woodville, in 1469.
+The couple had ten children together.
+The marriage greatly enriched Elizabeth's siblings and children, but their advancement incurred the hostility of Richard Neville, Earl of Warwick, "The Kingmaker", and his various alliances with the most senior figures in the increasingly divided royal family.
+This hostility turned into open discord between King Edward and Warwick, leading to a battle of wills that finally resulted in Warwick's switching allegiance to the Lancastrian cause, and to the execution of Elizabeth's father, Richard Woodville, and her brother, John, by Warwick in 1469.

-After the death of her husband in 1483, Elizabeth remained politically influential even after her son, briefly proclaimed King Edward V of England, was deposed by her brother-in-law, Richard III.
-Edward and his younger brother Richard both disappeared soon afterwards, and are presumed to have been murdered.
+After the death of her husband in 1483, Elizabeth remained politically influential even after her son, briefly proclaimed King Edward V, was deposed by her brother-in-law, Richard III.
+Edward and his younger brother Richard both disappeared soon afterwards.
+The Tudor court and Sir Thomas More accused Richard of their murders, although no evidence exists tying him to the crime.
 Elizabeth subsequently played an important role in securing the accession of Henry VII in 1485.

-Henry married Elizabeth's eldest daughter, Elizabeth of York, ended the Wars of the Roses, and established the Tudor dynasty.
+Henry married Elizabeth's eldest daughter, Elizabeth of York, which ended the Wars of the Roses and established the Tudor dynasty.
 Through her daughter, Elizabeth Woodville was a grandmother of the future Henry VIII.
 Elizabeth was forced to yield pre-eminence to Henry VII's mother, Lady Margaret Beaufort; her influence on events in these years, and her eventual departure from court into retirement, remain obscure.